 If you're planning a a corporate event here's why you should consider working out your guest seating plan:

 There may be a rush for the ‘good’ seats ie near the VIP guests

-- It will take a lot longer to get guests seated.
+It will take a lot longer to get guests seated.
 They may still be milling about while the food is being served.

-- The last few guests end up walking around looking for seats, a bit like the unpopular schoolkid at lunchime.
+The last few guests end up walking around looking for seats, a bit like the unpopular schoolkid at lunchime.

 Couples may stick together or get split up - when you don't want them to

 Elderly guests may end up seated where they can’t hear or see anything.

 If people turn up uninvited, they may take seats intended for your invited guests

-- It's a more popular arrangement for guests - plus they appreciate your effort
+An allocated seating plan is a more popular arrangement for guests - plus they appreciate your effort

 It makes it much easier for waiting staff to deliver meals (think: dietary requirements, children's meals) to specific guests